- Organization Overview

 When the laughter subsided, she continued, “I was ‘the expert from UCSF,’ so I kind of used that a little bit.
 And so then you get them going, get them off the ground … make sure it’s sustainable, make sure it’s going to stick, and then I’d move on to the next implementation.”

 Making history, into the future

 While reviewing the past, the program also looked to the future of pharmacy education, practice, and research.

-“We will be leaders in producing 21st-century pharmacists,” said Vice Dean Sharon Youmans, PharmD, MPH, who is leading the UCSF Bridges Pharmacy Curriculum Project to transform the PharmD curriculum to better meet the needs of a new health care marketplace.
+“We will be leaders in producing 21st-century pharmacists,” said Vice Dean Sharon L. Youmans, PharmD, MPH, who is leading the UCSF Bridges Pharmacy Curriculum Project to transform the PharmD curriculum to better meet the needs of a new health care marketplace.
 She explained that curricular change will further enhance existing experiential, entrepreneurial, research, and interdisciplinary aspects of pharmacy education at UCSF.

 “We want our students to say, ‘I came to UCSF because what I can get at UCSF I can’t get anywhere else,’” she concluded.

 Kuntz predicted personalized medicine and pharmacy practice in the future will routinely apply computational analysis not only to patient genomes, but also to the genes of the bacteria that live in our bodies (microbiome), which outnumber our own cells and potentially play key roles in health and disease.